How I became a Professional trader

 “When the blue line crosses the red, you buy.
 When it crosses down below the red, you sell.”
 And I could see it; I could see the trends on the chart.
 It made sense.

 That afternoon I went down to the stationery store and I got some chart paper, I got a black pen to mark out the high/low close.
 I got a red and a green pen, and I started working out the moving averages.
 Then about two or three days later when I was really seeing these trends I decided to open a futures account.
-I was eighteen.
-I was earning twelve thousand dollars a year.
-I saw the office Manager, who was a wily old man who’d been around the block several times.
-I said I wanted to open a futures account and he just looked at me and shook his head.
+I was eighteen, earning twelve thousand dollars a year.
+I went and saw the office Manager, who was a wily old man who’d been around the block several times and said I wanted to open a futures account and he just looked at me and shook his head.

 He couldn’t believe that an eighteen year old on twelve grand a year wanted to trade futures.
 But he let me.
 He said, “If you want to place an order I’ll let you do that.
 But I’ve got to sign the ticket each time you do it, and then you phone it down to the trading floor.”